S-Vermeer/FTD-Git/Episode 2 - Cow/Videos 2.md

 #TS: 20:18.
 Majority voted ashes.
 Sunny removes protective covering and finds a paper in the ashes.

 Coffee grinder or Piano Bench ^bsc-5
 #TS: 20:34.
 Majority vote said Piano Bench.
 It is filled with a bunch of stuff, amongst which a paper.
-It also has a note. {Check what it says and whether it is part of the ARG or not}
+It also has a note, but it was later verified to be unrelated, Ashby is the name of Auggie's cousin.
+However, there is a reference to a 'paw paw' which was **not** a nickname that Sunny gave her grandpa.
 #TS: 20:49.
 Goes to show the new choices, but spots one in the frame of a painting.
 #TS: 20:55.
 Again, goes to show off choices but spots one next to the coffee grinder and some sort of home sound system, a picture of someone in a white dress and some sort of ash tray with in it a pack of matches, some coins and the paper.
 #TS: 20:58.
 Looks up at the coffee grinder and sees a paper sticking out of it.